‘Begin at the beginning,’ the King said gravely,

-Whereas people easily get bored when doing the same thing over and over again, computers usually do not mind and are really good at it.
-Thus, whenever a procedure or process requires many repetitions, computers really can shine.
+Whereas people easily get bored or distracted when doing the same thing over and over again, computers usually do not mind and are really good at it.
+Thus, whenever a procedure or process requires many repetitions, computers are faster and more reliable than people.

 After working through this chapter, you should be able to: